-Bathroom walls tiles are notorious for retaining soap scum and dust particles.
-They can lose their sparkle, primarily if you use oily soaps and beauty products.
-To restore the oomph effectively, you need a sponge or scrubber, tile cleaner/detergent, a spray bottle and a dry towel (that you do not use).
+Bathroom wall tiles are notorious for retaining soap scum and dust particles.
+They can lose their sparkle, primarily if you use oily soaps and beauty products to clean them.
+To restore their oomph effectively, you need a sponge or scrubber, tile cleaner/detergent, a spray bottle and a dry towel (that you do not use yourself).
 Start by applying the softener on the tiles and leave it for a while.
 This will help loosen up scum and dirt, making it easy to scrub.

 You may then scrub the tiles gently with your sponge or scrubber from top to bottom.
 Try to work on each tile by scrubbing and spraying with water before moving on to the next tile.
 This will prevent the detergent and dirt from drying up before you can rinse it off.
 Once you’re done cleaning all the tiles, rinse thoroughly with clean water and wipe with a dry towel.